Databricks as a target

 DBFS

-External tables are a powerful feature in Databricks that enable users to work with data stored in a variety of locations and file formats.
-By providing support for DBFS, it makes it easy to manage and manipulate large datasets, while providing the flexibility and scalability that data workloads require.
+External tables in Databricks enable you to work with data stored in one or more locations and file formats.
+By providing support for DBFS, it enables easy management and manipulation of large datasets, while offering the flexibility and scalability that data workloads require.

 External location

-In addition to DBFS, Data Integration also provides an option for storing in external tables.
-External tables are a useful feature in Databricks that allow users to create and manage tables.
-The external tables are stored in external locations, outside of Databricks' file system, and can be accessed and manipulated directly.
-This provides greater flexibility and scalability, as it allows users to work with data stored in a variety of file formats and external sources.
+Data Integration also provides an option for storing in external tables.
+External tables in Databricks let you create and manage tables.
+The external tables exist in storage locations outside the Databricks file system.
+This supports direct data access and managed directly.
+This provides greater flexibility and scalability, as it lets you work with data stored in different file formats and external sources.

 This makes it easy to work with data stored in external locations, such as Amazon S3 or Azure Blob Storage, without having to move it into Databricks' file system.

 Data Integration checks and makes sure the database on the process exists in Databricks workspace.
-Therefore, if the database doesn't exist, Data Integration creates the database for you.
+If the database does not exist, Data Integration creates the database for you.

-Your personal access token should include a sufficient permissions to create any new database in the system.
-If it isn't, it may fail the source to target process.
-You can ask your databricks account manager or admin to provid you a token that have a sufficient CREATE DATABASE permissions in Databricks.
+Your personal access token should include permissions to create any new database in the system.
+If not, the source to target process fails.
+You can ask your Databricks account manager or admin to provide you a token that have CREATE DATABASE permissions in Databricks.

 Staging table loading